 Get your fill of ramen

-There aren’t many places where you can sample Japan’s best ramen in one place.
-From tonkotsu to shoyu, you have the chance to sample all varieties of soupy noodles at the Tokyo Ramen Festa.
-Split into three parts, the festival has rotating vendors so each time you go you can sample something different.
-Go hungry if you want to try a decent amount.
+Split into three parts, the Tokyo ramen festival has rotating vendors, so each time you go you can sample something different.
+Make sure to arrive hungry if you want to try a decent amount.
 Bowls are around ¥1,100 and have to be purchased with a special ticket, which you can get at the venue or in advance.

-7. Halloween events
+7. Tokyo Halloween events

 All over Tokyo